 Marriage is ordered to two ends: the good of the spouses and the procreation and education of children.
 Marriage is good for the spouses, children, and society.

 For more information about the Sacrament of Matrimony, please click here.
+(Click “Next” to navigate through the pages and read the full section in the Catechism on Matrimony.)

-If you are interested in getting married at our parishes, please call the parish office 419-738-2115.
+If you are engaged and interested in getting married at our parishes, please call the parish office 419-738-2115.
 Typically marriages are scheduled at least six months before the date.
-Our marriage prep process involves meeting with a priest or deacon, talking with a mentor couple and gathering with other engaged couples.
+Our marriage prep process involves meeting with a priest or deacon, talking with a mentor couple, and gathering with other engaged couples.
 It may seem like a long process, but it is ultimately because we care about your marriage and want you to have a beautiful relationship.

 If you were civilly married and would like to get married sacramentally in the Church, please give us a call.